D-instanton Effects on the Holographic Weyl Semimetals: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we investigate D-insatnton effects on the holographic Weyl semimetal in top-down approach.
-The Weyl parameter tends to pull down D7 brane to the black hole horizon, while the instanton number seems to provide repulsive force to D7 brane away from the black hole horizon.
-From the free energy of the D7 brane embedding solutions, we get phase diagram in terms of the electron mass, instanton number and temperature in the unit of Weyl parameter.
+In this work, we have investigated the effects of D-instantons on a holographic Weyl semimetal in a top-down approach.
+We found that the Weyl parameter tends to pull the probe D7-brane toward the black hole horizon, while the instanton density generates an effective repulsive force that pushes the D7-brane away from the horizon.
+By analyzing the free energy of the D7-brane embeddings, we constructed the phase diagram in terms of the fermion mass, instanton density, and temperature, measured in units of the Weyl parameter.

-When electron mass and instanton number are smaller than the Weyl parameter scale, black hole embedding is thermodynamically preferred.
-On the other hand, Minkowski embedding has lower free energy in the region of large electron mass or large instanton number compared to the Weyl parameter.
-From the boundary theory point of view, black hole embedding corresponds to the WSM phase which is a metallic.
-Minkowski embedding can be interpreted as an insulating phase in boundary theory.
-Therefore, we can say that large electron mass or large instanton number opens the gap in the boundary theory.
+We showed that the black hole embedding is thermodynamically favored when the fermion mass and instanton density are small compared to the Weyl parameter.
+In contrast, the Minkowski embedding dominates in the regime of large fermion mass or large instanton density.
+From the boundary theory perspective, the black hole embedding corresponds to a metallic phase identified with the Weyl semimetal, while the Minkowski embedding corresponds to a gapped phase.
+Therefore, both a large fermion mass and a large instanton density can induce a gap in the boundary theory.

-The gap opening process by the large electron mass can be understood from the energy eigenvalue (\ref{energyE}).
-However, the gap opening by the instanton number is not impose the fermion theory of the Weyl semimetal in (\ref{WeylL}).
-The instantons are widely studied in condensed matter physic to understand a non-peturvative effects such as Joshepson effect, quantum phase transition, topological defects and so on.
-Recently, there is a study on the instanton effects on the topological insulator and propose its experimental predictions \cite{park2020higherordertopologicalinstantontunneling}.
-Topological insulator(TI) has a gap in bulk state \footnote{The bulk state denotes a inside of topological insulator, not a holographic bulk spacetime.} with a gapless excitation at the surface or corner of boundary of TI.
-From the bulk state point of view, electronic properties are same in both of trivial insulator and TI, $i.e$. gaped state.

-The boundary of $AdS_5$ spacetime, in this work, describes whole bulk sate(inside material) of the $3+1$ dimensional materials.
-In certain range of the parameters, the boundary system shows metallic behavior which is supposed to be a WSM phase.
-However, there are two types of the gaped phase as we changed the parameters.
-One is a trivial insulator induced by the electron mass, and the other gaped state is caused by the instanton.
-We speculate that this gaped state can be understood as a bulk state of TI.

-To clarify whether the gaped state induced by the instanton is a TI or a trivial insulator, the study of the surface state is necessary.
-One way to introduce a boundary(or surface) to the boundary system is to impose an end of the world brane in $AdS_5$ bulk spacetime.
-The end of the world brane cuts the whole $AdS_5$ spacetime into a certain region, and the surface of the boundary system can be naturally introduced.
-We are planning to study this direction in next project.
+Although the transition from black hole embedding to Minkowski embedding appears similar at the level of the D7-brane geometry, its interpretation in terms of fermionic excitations can be qualitatively different depending on whether it is driven by the fermion mass or by the instanton density.
+A schematic illustration of these two possibilities is shown in Figure \ref{fig:top_transition}.